Saiphani724/RoverArm/README.md

 W, S -> Move the end-effector in Y-axis

-Q, E -> Move the end-effector in Y-axis
+Q, E -> Move the end-effector in Z-axis

 -, + -> Open / Close the fingers of the robot arm